 3. Employee Engagement

 Do your employees react to the messages you share with them?
 If so, what kind of reaction do they have?
 Do they engage with your content and messages?
-Do they ask questions about the merger or share their thoughts?
-How do they feel about the merger overall and the impacts of it on their daily jobs?
+Do they ask questions about or share their thoughts?
+How do they feel about the change and its impacts on their daily jobs?

 To find out whether your employees engage with your content or not, you may want to track their reactions: do they like the content you share with them, do they bookmark it, do they comment on the information you share with them?